 - Melt butterscotch chips and butter in a medium saucepan over low heat until smooth, stirring continuously.
 Set aside and allow to cool slightly.

-- In a bowl, combine flour, brown sugar, baking soda, and egg; mix well.
+- In a bowl, combine flour, brown sugar, baking soda, egg, and milk; mix well.
 Add slightly cooled butterscotch mixture and beat until well blended (dough will be crumbly).

 - Shape into a ball and on a lightly floured cutting board with a floured rolling pin, roll dough out to a 1/4-inch thickness.
 Using boy and girl cookie cutters, cut out cookies and place on ungreased rimmed baking sheets.
 Decorate with chocolate chips for eyes and mouths, and use three chocolate chips for buttons on boys.